JasonManason/Mastering_Mastermind/README.md

 ## Use of modules:
     random generator
     itertools

-## Summary:
+## User instructions:
+    When you run the program, you can pick one of the 3 menu options by typing in the corresponing number.
-    Program will as the player what gamemode they want to play.
+    After picking a game mode, you can choose as which player you want to play.
-    Player confirms choice.
-    Game will start in that gamemode.
-    If the player plays against another player, they will have to take turns.
-    If the player decides to play against the bot, they can select a difficulty, the bot will perform a different strategy based on this choice.
-    If the player chooses to watch two bots play, they "guessing" bot will perform a random strategy.
+    When picking game mode 1, player 1 you also get to pick the difficulty.
+    Right now you can only play on easy.
-    The guessing player gets 10 turns to guess the secret code combination of the other player.
+    When picking game mode 1, player 2 you get to guess the code the bot has made.
+    If you guess the code within 10 rounds, you have won, otherwise the bot wins.
-    The player with the code gets to give feedback in the form of white, black or no pins or any combination thereof consisting of a maximum of 4 pins.
+    Furthermore, you get feedback in the form of black and white pins.
-    A black pin means: One of the guesses is in the right place.
+    A black pin means one of your guesses is in the correct spot.
-    A white pin means: One of the guesses was right, but sits in the wrong place.
+    A white pin means one of your guesses is in the code, but not in the right spot.

-    If the code doesn't get guessed by player 1, player 2 wins.
-    If the code gets guessed within 10 turns, player 1 wins.
+    Alltogether, Make sure to have fun!

 ## pseudocode:
 ## Function for menu creation:
-    The menu what gamemode the player wants to play
+    The menu asks what gamemode the player wants to play

     if player = player 1:
         let player pick code consisting of 4 spots, with a choice of 6 colours